 Ancient Rome employed one of the most interesting wiping methods on our tour, what we at Pristine consider to be a low point in the history of human hygiene: the communal sponge-on-a-stick.

 Public restrooms were often used to take care of business in large Roman cities.
 Ancient Roman “graffiti” has been found carved in the walls of public restrooms and reminds us that, though separated by thousands of years, humans are human.
-There were no toilet dividers, so it was not uncommon to see your neighbor during your daily movement. (here is a 2-minute Smithsonian video with some riveting information and visuals.)
+There were no toilet dividers, so it was not uncommon to see your neighbor during your daily movement. (here is a short video with some riveting information and visuals.)

 You will notice that the Roman toilet opening extended downward in a keyhole shape, which allowed for insertion of the famed sponge-on-a-stick for wiping.
 Wealthy Romans could afford a personal sponge-on-a-stick, but many used (and re-used . . . and used again) the same communal sponge-on-a-stick.
 To “sanitize” the sponge after use, it was dunked into vinegar or salt water.